 What is the average internet bill for NBN?

-The average internet bill per month in Australia is $85 for NBN plans, which works out to be $1,020 per year.
+The average internet bill per month in Australia is around $86 for NBN plans, which works out to be $1,032 per year.

-However, Canstar research shows a consistent increase year-on-year since 2020, with the biggest increase being a $9 per month difference between 2024 and 2025 average prices, working out to be $108 more each year.
+Research from Canstar’s Most Satisfied Customers award for NBN providers shows a consistent increase year-on-year since 2020.
+The biggest increase is a $9 per month difference between 2024 and 2025 average prices, working out to be $108 more each year.

 Year | Average | Average |